I LOVE using a wide variety of activities to keep my body and mind healthy and fit.

 My husband wants me to start strength training…. that’ll be next on my list.

-What kind of exercise do you incorporate into your routine to help you feel your best?
+What kind of exercise do you do to help you feel your best?

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.